How Do I:

 Call 911 to report any emergency, or contact dispatch at 973-823-7022.
 Our 911 Public Service Answering Point and dispatch center is staffed by certified dispatchers 24 hours a day, every day.
 Non-emergency matters may be reported by regular mail, email, fax or by calling dispatch.

-Temporary placard applications are available at Police Headquarters or on-line through the NJ Motor Vehicle Commission at www.state.nj.us/mvc/pdf/Vehicles/HDC_Placard_Temp.pdf.
-The applicant must be certified by a qualified medical practitioner and submitted to records during regular hours with a check or money order payable to “NJMVC” in the amount of $4.00.
+Temporary placard applications are available at Police Headquarters or on-line through the NJ Motor Vehicle Commission at www.state.nj.us/mvc/pdf/vehicles/SP-68.pdf.
+The application must be certified by a qualified medical practitioner and submitted to records during regular hours with a check or money order payable to “NJMVC” in the amount of $4.00.
 People with special needs may be accommodated by contacting records to make arrangements.

 Schedule a tour of the police department, request a child safety seat inspection from a NHTSA certified inspector, request that my child or youth organization participate in a fingerprinting event, contact the police department regarding a community outreach initiative